rubenwardy/powertools/README.md

 * **Down Column Replacer** - no condition, works on any punchable node
 * **Up Column Replacer** - works up, rather than down

+## Floor Filler

+Punch a node.
+A floor will be placed starting at the node position just before the node you punched.
+So if you punch the side of a wall, a floor will be placed at that level.
+If you punch the top of a node, a floor will be placed one node above that node.
+The material used will be the itemstack to the right.
+Only air is replaced.
+Each tool in the stack gives you roughly a radius of 10.
+So 5 tools will allow you to build a floor 50 nodes outwards (in a diamond pattern).

+* **Floor Filler** - no condition, works on any punchable node

 ## TODO

 * Return dug items when using Down Column Digger
-* Up column placer / replacer
+* placer/replacer that only places over air
-* Down column placer / replacer
+* up column diggers
-* Floor placer - punch a wall, and a floor will be placed at that height until it reaches another wall.
-Floor material will be that of the itemstack to the right
 * Honour node protection
 * Survival version
 	* when placing, take from stack to the right.